kalekundert/bind_dna/notebook/validate_cis_display/release_repa_with_rrna_digestion/notes.rst

 - I can't really take away much from this gel.

 - Maybe I should try the agarose again, on the theory that digesting the ribosomes may allow things to move backwards.
+I don't really think that would give me good data, though.

 - Maybe it wasn't great to exclude the RNase inhibitor.